 On routine subsequent follow up of 20 months, patient is doing well.
 There is no evidence of local or systemic recurrence of the disease.

 DISCUSSION

+Can mention your history of GP here( mentioned in your introduction)

-GP is a rare diagnosis, usually not even considered in the differentials in the early diagnostic stages.
-GP shows slight male predominance (1.5:1) and a mean tumor size of approximately 2.57 cm, the most common clinical presentation is gastrointestinal bleeding; other symptoms include abdominal pain, anemia, nausea, weight loss, fatigue, and jaundice .3 Our case report has a male patient with symptoms suggestive of anaemia and upper GI bleeding.
-Initially, on endoscopy he was diagnosed as antral gastritis and duodenal ulcer and was discharged with symptomatic treatment.
+GP (better to mention the full form at the beginning of the sentence) is a rare tumour of the gastro intestinal tract commonly arising in second part of the duodenum close to ampulla of vater.
+Could you mention common age range of presentation of this tumour ? with a slight male predominance (1.5:1) this cam be commented later and not in your first paragraph of discussion .The most common clinical presentation is gastrointestinal bleeding; other symptoms include abdominal pain, anemia, nausea, weight loss, fatigue, and jaundice .3.NO need to mention this again as you would have described in detail in your case presentation

-GP is difficult to diagnose.
-Radiologically, GP usually presents a diagnostic dilemma.8 Due to the submucosal location of this tumor, preoperative pathologic diagnosis is difficult based on endoscopic biopsy alone with a diagnostic rate of only 11.4%.9 As in this case preoperative biopsy was inconclusive showing mild inflammatory infiltrate.
+First mention how upper GI endoscopy with biopsy would help and then describe how radiology imaging will help in the diagnosis.
+GP is difficult to diagnose could you mention why.
+Radiologically, GP usually presents a diagnostic dilemma.8 Due to the submucosal location of this tumor, preoperative pathologic diagnosis is difficult based on endoscopic biopsy alone with a diagnostic rate of only 11.4%.9 As Mention the IHC markers that can be used in pre operative endoscopic biopsies / post operative specimen biopsies like Pancreatic Polypeptide and Progesterone markers( kindly read literature) that help in differentiating these tumours from the common others. ( in this case preoperative biopsy was inconclusive showing mild inflammatory infiltrate.
 Ct scan report suggested it to be tumor of 2.4cm, with possibility of it being GIST.
 Due to diagnostic uncertainty, a PET Scan was performed.
-Whole body PET CT showed small, intraluminal, polypoidal lesion in 2nd part of duodenum, closely abutting ampulla (SUVmax: 3.6, size: 14*15mm).
+Whole body PET CT showed small, intraluminal, polypoidal lesion in 2nd part of duodenum, closely abutting ampulla (SUVmax: 3.6, size: 14*15mm

 A multidisciplinary team decided that surgical resection should be undertaken.
 Hence open D2 duodenotomy with wide excision of the lesion was done.
-Postoperative HPE report diagnosed it as GP.
-Resection of the tumor is the only definitive treatment.10
+Postoperative HPE report diagnosed it as GP. )--- all this can be mentioned in your case presentation and not in discussion.
+Resection of the tumor either via endoscopiuc mucosal resection with local, resectable and non metatstatic disease or surgical resebtion is the only definitive treatment10

-Patients with local disease and no malignant features or lymph node metastasis on preoperative workup can be considered for endoscopic mucosal resection .11 Depending on the size and location of the tumor and the expertise available, laparoscopic or robotic or open approach can be undertaken.
+Patients with local disease and no malignant features or lymph node metastasis on preoperative workup can be considered for endoscopic mucosal resection .11 Depending on the size and location of the tumor and the expertise available, laparoscopic or robotic or open approach can be undertaken What is the procedure recommended like is it just enucleation or wide local excision or Whipples ? is there any role .
 Complete resection of the tumor with free margins constitutes adequate treatment.
-On routine follow up of 20 months the patient is doing well with no evidence of recurrence or metastasis.
+Is there any role of Whipples if so when is it considered On routine follow up of 20 months the patient is doing well with no evidence of recurrence or metastasisAgain this is repeated .

+Check literature and comment on recurrence, chances of metastasis , malignant transformation and what is the method to follow up.
+Is the only clinical or do we need to do Upper GI scopy or any radiological imaging during follow up.

 CONCLUSION

 Duodenal gangliocytic paraganglioma is a rare lesion commonly arising in the 2nd part of duodenum.
 It is usually benign.
-Preoperative radiology or histopathology diagnosis is very difficult and requires a high degree of suspicion.
+Preoperative radiology or histopathology diagnosis is very difficult and requires a high degree of suspicion rather can mention as these two helps in diagnosis but not always.
 Resection constitutes definitive treatment for GP.

 Consent: A written informed consent was taken from the patient for reporting the case and the accompanying images.